 Then something unexpected happened.
 LM noticed after three months of this routine that her throat wasn’t sore in the morning anymore, and she stopped coughing up phlegm.
 And the improvement continued.

 “She had now been vaping for eight months and her tonsillitis has not recurred, and her tonsiloliths have markedly improved.
 In addition to this, since starting vaping LM has not suffered a single respiratory infection or common cold.
 LM is not sure what caused these improvements but she is enjoying them greatly.”

-Vapers frequently tell each other about their improved health after quitting smoking and beginning to vape.
+Vapers frequently talk about their improved health after quitting smoking and beginning to vape.
 But those are just anecdotes, as they say.
 If I tell my doctor that I’ve only had two minor colds in the five years since I started vaping, he’d say that’s probably because I quit smoking.

-But LM doesn’t smoke.
+But LM never smoked.
 And that makes it worth a write-up in a scientific journal.